8 Biggest LinkedIn Mistakes You are Probably Making- Plus One Bonus Tip! Updated for 2025

 Every business owner, freelancer, and entrepreneur knows that social media channels are a super important component of your marketing strategy.
-Facebook, Instagram, Twitter, TikTok, and Pinterest give you unique platforms to deliver your content to a (hopefully) ideal potential client or customer.
-But in the craziness of 2020, I am willing to bet that you are missing out on the one social media outlet that is built to grow your professional network.
+Facebook, Instagram, X, TikTok, and Pinterest each give you a unique platform to deliver your content to an (hopefully) ideal potential client or customer.
+But in the craziness of running a business, I am willing to bet that you are missing out on the one social media outlet that is built to grow your professional network.
 Yep, LinkedIn.

 But there is a right and a wrong way to approach any platform.
-To help you out, I’ve listed out eight of the biggest mistakes I’ve seen on LinkedIn.
-Give your profile and engagement a quick review keeping these in mind.
+To help you out, I’ve listed eight of the biggest mistakes I’ve seen on LinkedIn.
+Give your profile and engagement a quick review, keeping these in mind.

 1. Non-professional photo.
-This is a professional platform, and too many profile pictures look like a selfie from a bar.
-Only use a picture that you would be comfortable using as your bio picture on your website.
+This is a professional platform, and too many profile pictures look like a selfies from a bar.
+Only use a picture that you would be comfortable using as your bio picture on your website or your resume.
+Also, crop the image to show your face and upper torso.
+An image that is too zoomed out isn’t helpful

 2. Incomplete profile.
 Fill out all of the sections of your profile.
 This is essentially your live resume.
 Leaving sections blank is doing you a disservice.
 I highly suggest putting some time and effort into the volunteer section- this is a great way to grow your connections.

 3. Outdated profile.
-When you changed jobs 2 years ago and you never updated your profile, you are missing out on opportunities and connections that are more relevant to your current situation.
-Give your profile a quick review monthly or at a very minimum quarterly.
+When you changed jobs 2 years ago and have never updated your profile, you are missing out on opportunities and connections that are more relevant to your current situation.
+Give your profile a quick monthly review, or at a very minimum, quarterly.

-6. Not growing your network with connections.
+5. Not growing your network with connections.
 Add your LinkedIn information to your physical or digital business card.
 Connect with new personal and business contacts.
 Accept and engage with connection requests.
-Growing this network organically, not spamming a bunch of strangers, will give you a stronger more engaging LinkedIn experience.
+Growing this network organically, not spamming a bunch of strangers, will give you a stronger and more engaging LinkedIn presence.

-7. Not posting original content.
+6. Not posting original content.
 Write your opinions as an article.
-List out tips and advice for clients or colleagues.
+List tips and advice for clients or colleagues.
 Post images of your work.
-Support charities and organizations that align with your business and personal goal.
+Support charities and organizations that align with your business and personal goals.
 You will be pleasantly surprised at how supportive the LinkedIn community can be!

-8. Failing to engage with other people’s content.
+7. Failing to engage with other people’s content.
 Like, comment, share.
-Leave some love and others will do the same.
-Remember, the goal is to serve others and this is social media, be social and be of service.
+Leave some love, and others will do the same.
+Remember, the goal is to serve others.
+This is social media; be social and be of service.

 Did you have a custom URL?
 A custom URL is a simpler, better way to share your profile.
 Update your personal URL to display like this—linkedin.com/in/yourname —and eliminate their default URL with those pesky extra characters at the end.
 It’s a clean and easy improvement that will go a long way when you share your link.

-To do this (on the desktop version) go to your profile and click ‘Edit public profile and URL’ in the top right corner.
+2. Click ‘Edit public profile and URL’ in the top right corner

 And presto- you look more professional than your average user!